Monroe Township, Juniata County, Pennsylvania: Geography

 Monroe Township is bordered by Snyder County to the north and east, Susquehanna and Greenwood Townships to the south, and Delaware and Fayette Townships to the west.
-The unincorporated community of Richfield is at the northern border of the township.
+The unincorporated community of Richfield is situated at the northern border of the township.
 Other communities in the township are Evendale, Kellerville, Stony Run, and Knousetown.

 Pennsylvania Route 35 passes through the northern part of the township, connecting Evendale and Richfield.
 The highway leads west to Mifflintown on the Juniata River and east to Selinsgrove on the Susquehanna.